 A: The Marching Band DOES NOT practice every day.
 There are three after school rehearsals during the week (M/W/F) with football games on Friday night and competition performances occurring on Saturdays.
-Rehearsals begin on the first day of school and end Thanksgiving week.
+Our Regular rehearsal schedule begins on the first day of school and end Thanksgiving week.

 Q: What will I get out of Marching Band?

 A: Every person's contribution to vital to the success of the Marching Band.
 Because of this, band members often become a tightly knit group of friends regardless of grade.
 Musicians improve their playing abilities at an accelerated rate while color guard members learn the art of dance and movement.

 Q: Can I still do other activities and be in the Marching Band?

 A: Yes!
 With the Marching Band season ending in mid-November, members are not excluded from participating in other co-curricular or community activities.
 Many members participate in activities like winter and spring sports, the New Players theater company, and other musical ensembles.